ruuda/rcl/README.md

    that can be referenced from a single consistent entry point, in the same way that Nix enables this for [Nixpkgs][nixpkgs].

+> [!WARNING]
+> While RCL is usable, it is still in an early exploratory stage with frequent
+> breaking changes.
+This is a hobby project without stability promise.

 [python]:  https://www.python.org/
 [nix]:     https://nixos.org/manual/nix/stable/language/
 [jq]:      https://jqlang.github.io/jq/manual/